Punktum-dk/whois-rest-service-specification/README.md

 <a id="handle"></a>
 ## handle

 This service returns data on a given handle/user-id.
+The service only returns data on active users with the `registrant` role.

+As of version 2.X.X of the service, admin/proxy and name server administrator/zone contact information is no longer available via this service.

 <a id="api-2"></a>
 ### API